sefffal/PlanetOrbits.jl/docs/src/conventions.md

 - `a`: Semi-major axis in astronomical units (AU)
 - `i`: Inclination in radians
 - `e`: Eccentricity in the range [0, 1)
-- `τ`: Epoch of periastron passage, in fraction of orbit [0,1]
+- `tp`: Epoch of periastron passage in days (specifically, referenced to modified julian date)
 - `M`: Graviataion parameter of the central body, expressed in units of Solar mass.
 - `ω`: Argument of periastron
 - `Ω`: Longitude of the ascending node, radians.
 - `plx`: Distance to the system expressed in milliarcseconds of parallax.

-Thee parameter `τ` represents the epoch of periastron passage as a  fraction of the planet's orbit between 0 and 1.
-This follows the same convention as Orbitize! and you can read more about their choice in ther FAQ.

 Parameters can either be specified by position or as keyword arguments (but not a mix).